4 years ago by EvanYou

 In addition, now my JavaScript files are actually just JavaScript and I can be pretty sure that it will work with any new tooling without any problems.
 Once the successor to ESBuild comes out I will most likely be able to point it at index.js and everything will work.

-an hour ago by acdha
+4 years ago by acdha

 > In addition, now my JavaScript files are actually just JavaScript and I can be pretty sure that it will work with any new tooling without any problems.